zjnolen/PopGLen/docs/config.md

     homozygosity over a certain length. (`true`/`false`)
   - `ibs_matrix:` Estimate pairwise identity by state distance between all samples using ANGSD. (`true`/`false`)
+  - `pop_allele_freqs:` Estimates population-specific minor allele frequencies for each population in the dataset using ANGSD.
+Two outputs are generated per population: (1) population-specific minor allele frequencies, where only sites variable in the population are included and the minor allele is set to the minor of the population, and (2) dataset-wide minor allele frequencies, where the minor allele is set to the minor of the entire dataset and includes sites that are fixed within the population if they are variable in the dataset.

 #### Subsampling Section